Characterizing Trust and Resilience in Distributed Consensus for Cyberphysical Systems: Problem Description

 We define convergence as follows: \begin{definition}[Convergence of the consensus protocol] We define consensus to be achieved if:\\ 1) \textbf{\underline{Limit values:}} There exists, almost surely, a random variable $y(T_0)$ such that

-where $\boldsymbol{1}\in\mathbb{R}^{|\LL|\times1}$, and $y(T_0)$ is in the convex hull of the legitimate agent values $x_i(0),i\in\LL$, and its distribution depends on the starting time $T_0$ of the consensus algorithm.
+where $\boldsymbol{1}\in\mathbb{R}^{|\LL|\times1}$, and $y(T_0)$ is in the convex hull of the legitimate agents' initial values $x_i(0)$, $i\in\LL$ and $0$, and its distribution depends on the starting time $T_0$ of the consensus algorithm.
 Further, almost surely, a limit exists for the legitimate agent values which is a random variable $z(T_0)$ such that

-Here, $z(T_0)$ is in the convex hull of the legitimate and malicious agent values $x_i(T_0), i=1,\ldots,n$, and its deviation from the nominal consensus value (the case with no malicious agents) depends on the starting time $T_0$ of the consensus algorithm.
+Here, $z(T_0)$ is in the convex hull of the initial legitimate agent values $x_i(0)$, $i\in\LL$ and the malicious inputs $x_i(t), i\in\MM$, $t\geq T_0-1$ such that malicious agent $i$ is misclassified by a legitimate agent at time $t$.
+Its deviation from the nominal consensus value (the case with no malicious agents) depends on the starting time $T_0$ of the consensus algorithm.
 See Def.~\ref{def:convergence}.2 below.\\ 2) \textbf{\underline{Deviation:}} There is a probabilistic upper bound on the asymptotic distance between the legitimate agent values and a suitably defined weighted average of their initial values, i.e., \begin{spacing}{0.75}

 where $\delta>0$ is a user-defined error probability, while $v$ is the Perron-Frobenius left-eigenvector of the matrix $\overline{W}_{\LL}$ defined in~\eqref{eq:limitweight} such that $v'\boldsymbol{1}=1$. \end{spacing} \end{definition}